mveril/wslplugins-rs/README.md

 }
 ```

-- implement the plugin infrastructure and add the macro attribute to the implementation
+- Implement the plugin infrastructure and add the macro attribute to the implementation:

 ```rust
 #[wsl_plugin_v1(1, 0, 5)]